alphaplato/RecommenderSystem/README.md

 It also includes interfaces and functional components for profile acquisition, feature acquisition, and more.

 # Contribution
 This project is under development, and your contributions are welcome!
+Contact by plato.sg.lee@gmail.com if you have any question.